 How Do Bot Management Solutions Affect the User Experience?

 If a bot management solution uses challenge-based methods, such as CAPTCHAs to detect and block malicious bots, it can harm the user experience.
 Your business should avoid such solutions to reduce friction across the customer journey.

 Consider a bot management solution like Kasada, which uses dynamic methods of detection that are invisible to end-users, which means that you can get rid of CAPTCHAs altogether.

 Can Bot Management Solutions Work With CDNs?

-Many bot management solutions protect against malicious bots if you use a content delivery network (CDN).
-However, you should avoid software solutions that force you to work with a specific CDN provider.
+Many bot management solutions protect against malicious bots and allow good bots if you use a content delivery network (CDN).
+Most CDNs are third party services.
+You should avoid software solutions that force you to work with a specific CDN provider.

 Kasada gives you the flexibility to work with any CDN provider of your choice.
 It also continues to protect you if you decide to change your CDN provider as your business needs evolve.

 Why Should I Choose Cloudflare Inc. as my CDN?

 Cloudflare Inc. is an American IT service management company that provides web security services.
 They are one of the best CDNs out there and one of Kasada’s integrations.
 Cloudflare Bot Management can stop bots in their tracks.
 Their service prevents credit card stuffing, inventory hoarding, and price scraping.
 They use layered bot defenses and mobile API traffic support against malicious bots.
 Cloudflare Bot Management has dynamic response capabilities and provides detailed bot visibility.
 It takes less than 24 hours to get set up with Cloudflare Inc. and their Cloudflare Bot Management solutions.

 Bot management is undoubtedly an effective way of preventing malicious bots from attacking your networks and online assets like websites and eCommerce sites.